JetBrains/Qodana/topics/dotnet.md

 ## Before you start
 {id="dotnet-before-you-start"}

-<link-summary>Learn what should be done before running %product%.</link-summary>
+<link-summary>Learn the steps that you should take before running %product%.</link-summary>

 ### Qodana Cloud
 {id="dotnet-before-you-start-qodana-cloud"}